Fork me on GitHub

 Using janus.js directly with Webpack and other bundlers

 Generating a converted version of janus.js and copying it to your project is not always the best solution.
-In many situations it may be prefered to let your JavaScript module bundler (e.g. Webpack) grab the file directly from the official Janus repository.
+In many situations it may be preferred to let your JavaScript module bundler (e.g. Webpack) grab the file directly from the official Janus repository.
 Doing that you can manage janus.js just like any other dependency coming from Github or the npm Registry, getting rid of the manual copy step and letting the bundler take care of version management, updates and downloads.

 Of course, the first step is to include the official Janus repository as a dependency in your project by adding it to your packages.json file.